Virginia-iGEM/igem-wikiscraper/README.md

 ## Configuration

 Note: Some of these options can be set when using the CLI.
-Enter `igemwikiscraper -h` for a list of options which can be set through the CLI.
+Enter `wikiscraper -h` for a list of options which can be set through the CLI.
 This is convenient for options like `-vv` which you may not want to see on every scrape attempt.

 - data: Options for what kind of data we take in and look for
   - subpages: Which pages on the wiki to look at. `""` denotes the index.
 Note that each page is lead with a forward slash; every page must be lead with a forward slash.
 Examples: `/Team`, `/Safety`